-If your going to get your work proofed p[rofessionally by a pay service expect a minimum of $10 per 1000 words or to pay on an hourly rate that will work out close to the same.
-Even then it is cheap, and you want someone who will do the best job possible on your work.
+If you’re going to get your work proofed professionally by a pay service expect a minimum of $10 per 1000 words or to pay on an hourly rate that will work out close to the same.
+Even then it is cheap, and you want someone who will do the best job possible for your work.
 The best advice is to talk to the community and ask for people to recommend a proofreading service.
 (Yes, I know it always seems to come back to engaging with the community, but other authors really are the best resource available to you.)

 I don’t use a professional service because I have very professional friends, who are also fellow writers doing it for me.
 For which I am ever thankful…